ericlathrop/entity-component-system/README.md

     * `entityId` is the id of an entity to operate on.
     * `elapsedTime` is the elapsed time since the last call to `run`.

+* `search` is the name of a search that was previously registered with `registerSearch`. `system` is invoked once for every entity in the results of `search`.

 ## run(entityPool, elapsedTime)

 Invokes all systems in the order they were added to the `EntityComponentSystem`.